shirish93/shirish93.github.io/_posts/2024-03-03-japanese-shrine.md

 **Learning from the Ise Jingu Shrine**

 In search for solutions, let's consider a parallel in another field: construction.
 Every 20 years, locals tear down the Ise Jingu grand shrine in Mie Prefecture, Japan, only to rebuild it anew.
 This has been happening since around 8th century CE, the temple has been reconstructed about 65 times.
-By maintaining the cultural continuity in architecture while making the reconstruction a fundamental part of the temple's upkeep, the locals have achieved goals often in conflict with each other: preserving original architecture and intention behind the construction, while using new construction materials, and budgeting for the upgrades.
+By maintaining the cultural continuity in architecture while making the reconstruction a fundamental part of the temple's upkeep, the locals have achieved goals often in conflict with each other: preserving original architecture and intention behind the construction, while using new construction materials and techniques, and budgeting for the upgrades.

 Is there anything we can learn from this tradition in Software engineering, to try to deal with the legacy-code allergy?

-I call by proposed solution 'eventual rewrite'.
+As we've alluded to before, I call my proposed solution 'eventual/gradual rewrite'.
 If there's a part of application that's specially inefficient, for example, it might be replaced with newer versions of library code, just as the temple replaces worn-out wood beams with new ones.
 If new features need to be added to existing codebase, perhaps a second buildchain might be added and some functionality be offloaded to binary generated by a different programming language.

 To use another parallel from the Temple's reconstruction cycle, if we can make our system upgrades and partial rewrites cyclical and regular like the 20-year cycle for the temple, there would be a lot less churn and duplication of code within a team.